Don’t Let These Money Mistakes Derail Your Future

 “Whether a new baby comes along or a job is lost or an unexpected home repair hits, you need this to avoid going into credit card debt,” Ventura says.

 Get your emergency fund started now with one of our savings options—the NEA Online Savings Account, the NEA Money Market Account or the NEA Certificate of Deposit.
-As an added incentive, you’ll get a $20 exclusive bonus for each new account type you open each year.
+As an added incentive, you’ll get an exclusive bonus for each new account type you open each year.

 7. Getting a late start on retirement saving.